Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_Arduino_Nano_RP2040_Connect/README.md

 1. If this is your first time using the Nano RP2040 Connect, [follow these instructions to update the WiFi firmware on the Nano RP2040 Connect](https://docs.arduino.cc/tutorials/nano-rp2040-connect/rp2040-upgrading-nina-firmware).

-1. Install the ArduinoBearSSL and ArduinoMqttClient libraries.
+1. Install the ArduinoBearSSL, ArduinoMqttClient, and ArduinoECCX08 libraries.

     - Navigate to **Tools > Manage Libraries**.
     - Search for the **'ArduinoBearSSL'** library.
 Install the latest version.
     - Search for the **'Arduino MQTT Client'** library.
+Install the latest version.
+    - Search for the **'ArduinoECCX08'** library.
 Install the latest version.

 1. You may need to restart the Arduino IDE for changes to show up.